-To test for recent changes in effective population size in the dataset, we used BOTTLENECK v1.2.02 (Piry, Luikart, and Cornuet 1999) which uses allele frequency data to detect recent bottleneck or expansion events (Cornuet and Luikart 1996; Luikart et al. 1998).
-We used all four tests available in BOTTLENECK: the sign test, standardised differences test, Wilcoxon sign-rank test and the allele frequency distribution or mode shift indicator, but given that the sign test suffers from low statistical power and the standardised differences test requires at least 20 loci, we focused on the results from the Wilcoxon sign-rank test and the more qualitative allele frequency distribution.
-The Wilcoxon sign-rank test has been shown to have relatively high power in detecting population size changes, and although it can be used with as few as four polymorphic loci and any number of individuals, to achieve this high power of detection, it is recommended to use 10-15 polymorphic loci and 15-40 individuals (Luikart and Cornuet 1998).
-All data combinations tested had 14 or 15 polymorphic loci, while all had more than 15 individuals and many had more than 40 individuals (22/28 datasets, with those with N < 40 limited to the temporally)restricted analysis), indicating that there should have been high power in our analyses to detect population bottlenecks or expansions using this test.
+To test for recent changes in effective population size in the dataset we used BOTTLENECK v1.2.02 (Piry et al. 1999) which uses allele frequency data to detect recent bottleneck or expansion events (Cornuet and Luikart 1996; Luikart et al. 1998).
+We used all four tests available in BOTTLENECK; the sign test, standardised differences test, Wilcoxon sign-rank test and the allele frequency distribution or mode shift indicator, but given that the sign test suffers from low statistical power and the standardised differences test and the results from the Wilcoxon sign-rank test and the more qualitative allele frequency distribution.
+The Wilcoxon sign-rank test has been shown to have relatively high power in detecting population size changes, and although it can be used with as few as 4 polymorphic loci and any number of individuals, to achieve this high power of detection it is recommended to use 10-15 polymorphic loci and 15-40 individuals (Luikart and Cornuet 1998).
+All data combinations tested had 14 or 15 polymorphic loci, while all had more than 15 individuals and many had more than 40 individuals (22/28 datasets, with those with N<40 limited to the temporally restricted analysis), indicating that there should have been high power in our analyses to detect population bottlenecks or expansions using this test.

-We used data available on the mutation processes in human microsatellite DNA sequences (Ellegren 2000) to estimate the frequency of adherence to the stepwise mutation model (SMM) for both dinucleotide and tetranucleotide microsatellites.
-The frequencies were estimated to be 83.8% and 89.5% for dinucleotide and tetranucleotide microsatellites, respectively.
-We then applied this estimation to the specific panel of microsatellites used to genotype Eurasian otters in this study based on whether each locus had a dinucleotide or tetranucleotide repeat unit (Table 1).
-This custom frequency was then used as input data for the two-phased model (TPM) of mutation in BOTTLENECK.
-This model is considered more appropriate for microsatellite data than the SMM, as microsatellite mutations predominantly comprise single-step mutations, with multi-step changes and other mutations being rarer (Di Rienzo et al. 1994; Ellegren 2000).
-Additionally, if a BOTTLENECK analysis is run using the strict SMM mutation model and loci deviate even slightly from this, simulations have shown that either bottleneck or expansion signals can be seen even for populations which are ons (https:
+We used data available on the mutation processes in human microsatellite DNA sequences (Ellegren 2000) to estimate the frequency of adherence to the stepwise mutation model for both dinucleotide and tetranucleotide microsatellites.
+The frequencies were estimated to be 83.8% and 89.5% for dinucleotide and tetranucleotide microsatellites respectively.
+We then applied this estimation to the specific panel of microsatellites used to genotype Eurasian otters in this study, based on whether each locus had a dinucleotide or tetranucleotide repeat unit (Table 1).
+This custom frequency was then used as input data for the Two-Phased Model of mutation (TPM) in BOTTLENECK.
+This model is considered more appropriate for microsatellite data than the Stepwise Mutation Model (SMM), as microsatellite mutations predominantly comprise single-step mutations, with multi-step changes and other mutations being rarer (Di Rienzo et al. 1994; Ellegren 2000).
+Additionally, if a BOTTLENECK analysis is run using the strict SMM mutation model and loci deviate even slightly from this, simulations have shown that either bottleneck or expansion signals can be seen even for populations which are at mutation-drift equilibrium (Cornuet and Luikart 1996).
+In addition to the TPM, we also evaluated the datasets for bottleneck signals using the Infinite Allele Model (IAM), an approach that does not take allele length into account and thus may potentially be more sensitive to recent processes than the TPM and SMM (see Swaegers et al. 2014).